-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ^ All areas of the school are accessible to everyone including those students with SEND.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision • All areas of the school are accessible to everyone including those students with SEND.
 Children feel safe in an environment where bullying is absolutely minimal and dealt with effectively.
-There is a named child protection officer, 'Designated Safeguarding Officer' (and deputies) and a named 'Child in Care' teacher.
-Teachers focus on rewarding good behaviour to promote a positive learning environment.
-The rewards and sanctions system is robust, displayed around the school and communicated to parents regularly.
-Non-slip, non-breakable equipment available in practical lessons.
+There is a named child protection officer, 'Designated Safeguarding Officer' (and Non-slip, non-breakable equipment available in practical lessons.
 Adapted PE equipment available.
 Some toilets adapted by height.
 Different sized chairs/tables/surfaces available.
 There are named adults who are 'Team-Teach' trained.
 Specialist equipment enables disabled children to be independent.
 Individualised support to enable children to take part in activities.